AkshayJay29/self-improvement/README.md

         - The hover effect on each section of the sign up form will help the customer navigate their way through the form.

-    - 404 Error Page

-        - Entering an incorrect address into the address bar will bring the customer back to the 404 error page.

-        - Hovering on the homepage link will trigger hover effect, increasing the font size of the link's text.

-        - Clicking on the homepage link will bring the customer back to the landing page.

 [Back to top ⇧](#first-class)